-The exercises in this book are organized into specific projects, such as the Clock project that you will tackle in the next chapter.
-The Clock project will be on your hard drive, and the folders for your scene files and rendered images will be in that project layout.
-Once you copy the appropriate projects to your hard drive, you can tell 3ds Max which project to work on by clicking the Application button and choosing Manage ➤ Set Project Folder.
+The exercises in this book are organized into specific projects based on chapters, such as the c02_First Project that you will tackle in the next chapter.
+The c02_First Project should be on your hard drive or where ever you choose to store the files, and the folders for your scene files and rendered images will be in that project layout.
+Once you copy the appropriate projects to your hard drive, you can tell 3ds Max which project to work on by clicking the Application button and choosing Manage >> Set Project Folder.
 Doing so will send the current project to that project folder.
-For example, when you save your scene, 3ds Max will automatically take you to the Scenes folder of the current project.
+For example, when you save your scene, 3ds Max will automatically take you to the scenes folder of the current project.

 For example, if you are working on a project about a castle, begin by setting a new project called Castle.
-Click the Application button and choose Manage > Set Project Folder, as shown in Figure 1.13.
+Click the Application button and choose Manage > Set Project Folder, as shown in Figure 1.14.
 In the dialog box that opens, click Make New Folder to create a folder named Castle on your hard drive.
 3ds Max will automatically create the project and its folders.

-FIGURE 1.13 Choosing Set Project Folder
+FIGURE 1.14 Choosing Set Project Folder